Jones Act Lawyers in Houston, TX

 Under the Jones Act, seamen are entitled to maintenance and cure.
 Maintenance refers to compensation for living expenses while the seaman is unable to work due to injuries, while cure refers to medical expenses related to the seaman’s injuries.
 In addition, the injured seaman may be able to seek compensation for lost wages, past medical bills, future medical bills, pain and suffering, permanent disability, ongoing physical therapy and diminished quality of life.

-Get Help from an Experienced Houston Jones Act Attorney
+Get Help from a Houston Jones Act Lawyer

 Filing a Jones Act claim can be a complex and challenging undertaking.
-It’s critical to seek assistance from a skilled Houston Jones Act attorney as soon as possible after the injury occurs.
-The Ammons Law Firm’s maritime accident lawyers have over 20 years of experience successfully resolving Jones Act cases that have occurred in the Gulf Coast region and throughout the United States.
+It’s critical to seek assistance from a Houston Jones Act attorney as soon as possible after the injury occurs.
+The Ammons Law Firm has over 20 years of experience successfully resolving Jones Act cases that have occurred in the Gulf Coast region and throughout the United States.

-If you were injured while working on a vessel or oil rig and would like to speak with an attorney about a possible Jones Act Claim, contact The Ammons Law Firm LLP without delay.
+If you were injured while working on a vessel or oil rig and would like to speak with an attorney about a possible Jones Act Claim, call (866) 808-0960.